22 Best Natural Supplements for Dementia 2024: 500+ Studies Analyzed

 Vitamin B and Omega-3

-A posthoc analysis study of the OmegAD trial, published in 2019, concluded that the effect of omega-3 supplementation on MMSE and CDR (measures of cognitive dysfunction) appears to be influenced by baseline tHcy (total homocysteine level), suggesting that adequate B vitamin status is required to obtain beneficial effects of omega-3-fatty acid on cognition.
+A posthoc analysis study of the OmegAD trial confirmed the 2015 study (below).
+Published in 2019, concluded that the effect of omega-3 supplementation on measures of cognitive dysfunction appears to be influenced by baseline tHcy (total homocysteine level), suggesting that adequate B vitamin status is required to obtain beneficial effects of omega-3-fatty acid on cognition.

-In a March 2023 study, Vitamin D supplementation was associated with 40% lower dementia incidence versus no exposure.
+In a study published in March 2023, Vitamin D supplementation was associated with 40% lower dementia incidence versus no exposure.

 People with lower vitamin D levels appear to have a higher risk of age-related diseases, including cognitive decline and Alzheimer's.
 While a few small studies suggest that vitamin D supplementation may improve some aspects of cognitive functions, more studies are required to confirm that it can protect against dementia.
 Vitamin D is usually safe when used as directed.